D-spec-sec/InfoSec/Governance/Policies,Procedures,Frameworks.md

 ### Frameworks
 Frameworks are overarching structures that provide a foundation for the development and implementation of various processes, policies, and procedures.
 They are usually established at a higher level and are not commonly written collaboratively by middle management and line personnel.

+### Guidlines
+Guidelines are recommendations or suggestions that provide advice on best practices, but they are not mandatory.
+They may be developed by third parties or industry experts and offer flexible approaches that organizations can choose to adopt based on their specific needs.
+Guidelines are not binding requirements and are typically considered as optional reference material.